Jonathan2251/lbd/_sources/funccall.rst.txt

 Function related Intrinsics support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I think these llvm instinsic IRs are for the implementation of exception handle
+I believe these LLVM intrinsic IRs are used for implementing exception handling
 [#excepthandle]_ [#returnaddr]_.
-With these IRs, programmer can record the
+With these IRs, a programmer can record the
-frame address and return address to be used in implementing program of
+frame address and return address, which can be used in C++ programs to
-exception handler by C++ as the example below.
-In order to support these llvm
+implement exception handlers, as shown in the example below.

-intrinsic IRs, the following code added to Cpu0 backend.
+To support these LLVM intrinsic IRs, the following code is added to the Cpu0
+backend.

 .. rubric:: lbdex/chapters/Chapter9_3/Cpu0ISelLowering.cpp
 .. literalinclude:: ../lbdex/Cpu0/Cpu0ISelLowering.cpp